ananthp/svg_video_py/README.md

 ## Scrolling Titles

 Use `scroll.py` to generate videos like end-credits in movies.
 It takes an SVG file, and generates video frames as a sequence of PNG files.
 (Currently hardcoded to process `scrolling_titles.svg`)

+* Requires [inkscape](https://inkscape.org) to be installed on the system.

 ## Combining Images